MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

 ## Open the Insights add-in

-Before you can open the Insights add-in, be sure you adhere to the [prerequisites](#prerequisites).
 You can use the Outlook Insights add-in in the following environments:

 ### Windows Outlook desktop